Fees are unique to your study plan and individual circumstances and are payable for each semester of study.

 If the concession is valid for the full enrolment period, then all eligible units commenced within that period attract the concession rate.
 If the concession is valid for part of the enrolment period, then only eligible units commenced on or after the start date and prior to the expiry of the concession attract the concession rate.

-Concessions do not apply for all other diploma or advanced diploma qualifications, or for foundation skills qualifications.
+Concessions do not apply to diploma or advanced diploma qualifications, or for foundation skills qualifications delivered at South Regional TAFE.
+However the following courses are Fee Free or subsidised in 2024.

 The Diploma and Advanced Diploma course fee maximum does not apply to these students.